 Population and Social Trends

 Employment and Earnings

-- In the ten years to 2008, the median age at first marriage in Western Australia increased to 29.9 years for males and 27.8 years for females.
+- In the ten years to 2007, the median age at first marriage in Western Australia steadily increased, to 30.0 years for males and 27.8 years for females.

 - Since 2002, the total fertility rate (TFR) has trended upwards from 1.7 to 2.0 babies per woman.
 This increase is the result of higher fertility among women aged 30 years and over.